verdaux/BookNotes/Phrases/Impressors.md

 - [ ] I am honoured to be in this chair.
 - [ ] It will make you believe in God
 - [ ] You were born to wear this.
+- [ ] I am only attracted to girls who are afraid of success and think some stole their billion dollar idea.